 Resistor Power ratings are normally specified at +25oC and must be reduced as the resistor temperature increases.
 A derating chart is often used, with derating starting at 70oC [Resistor Derating Curve above].
 Since parameters are application dependent, power de-rating curves or charts should be considered general rather than absolute, and only used as a guideline.
 The safest designs use the largest physical size operating at conservative temperatures and power ratings.
-In some cases component derating starts at 25C, while wire-wound devices may start a bit higher but also operate up to over 3000C.
+In some cases component derating starts at 25C, while wire-wound devices may start a bit higher but also operate up to 3000C.

-When higher ambient temperatures exist or when resistors are mounted in enclosures which limit ventilation, the wattage dissipation of any resistor should be reduced so that the maximum hot-spot temperatures permissible for the resistor is never exceeded under the most severe combination of temperature conditions.
+When higher ambient temperatures exist or when resistors are mounted in enclosures which limit ventilation, the wattage dissipation of any resistor should be reduced so that the maximum hot-spot temperature permissible for the resistor is never exceeded

 Resistor Derating Chart